steinybot/unirangen/README.md

 # UniRanGen - Unique Random Generator

-An experimental generator for unique random numbers.
+Research into how to best generate randomly unique numbers.

 ## Setup